chriswill/serilog-sinks-azureblobstorage/README.md

     <add key="serilog:write-to:AzureBlobStorage.formatter" value="Serilog.Formatting.Compact.CompactJsonFormatter, Serilog.Formatting.Compact" />
 ```

+### Acknowledgements

-This is a fork of the Serilog Azure [Table storage sink](https://github.com/serilog/serilog-sinks-azuretablestorage).
+This is a fork of the Serilog [Azure Table storage sink](https://github.com/serilog/serilog-sinks-azuretablestorage).
 Thanks
-and acknowledgement to the original authors of that work.
+and acknowledgements to the original authors of that work.